thureintun234/project-management-system/README.md

 # Project Management System

-### This is a project management system web application.
+##### This is a project management system web application.
 Built with React, Node, MongoDB and Express.

 ---

-## Technologies and library used
+## Technologies and libraries used

 - React
 - Node